 In addition, the System presents eight required supplementary schedules, which provide historical trend information about the plan.
 Four of these schedules are presented from the perspective of the System reporting as the plan and include (1) a schedule of changes in employers' and nonemployers' net pension liability; (2) a schedule of employers' and nonemployers' net pension liability and related ratios; (3) a schedule of employer and nonemployer contributions; and (4) a schedule of investment returns.
-Four schedules are presented from the perspective of the System reporting as the employer for its employees who participate in either the Employees' Retirement System of Georgia (ERS), the State Employees' Assurance Department Retired and Vested Inactive Members Trust Fund (SEAD-OPEB), or the Georgia State Employees Postemployment Benefit Fund (State OPEB) and include (1) a schedule of the System's proportionate share of the net pension liability to ERS; (2) a schedule of the System's contributions to ERS; (3) a schedule of the System's proportionate share of the net OPEB liability to the State OPEB plan or net OPEB asset to the SEAD-OPEB plan; and (4) a schedule of the System's contributions to the State OPEB and SEAD-OPEB plans.
+Four schedules are presented from the perspective of the System reporting as the employer for its employees who participate in either the Employees' Retirement System of Georgia (ERS), the State Employees' Assurance Department Retired and Vested Inactive Members Trust Fund (SEAD-OPEB), or the Georgia State Employees Postemployment Benefit Fund (State OPEB) and include (1) a schedule of the System's proportionate share of the net pension liability to ERS; (2) a schedule of the System's contributions to ERS; (3) a schedule of the System's proportionate share of the net OPEB liability (asset); and (4) a schedule of the System's contributions to OPEB plans.